 - Soothe those joints – joint supplements for dogs with stiff joints are a good way to help your favourite canine as they get older.
-YuMOVE Dog uses a well-loved formula that helps to soothe and supports joint health.
+YuMOVE Joint Care for Dogs uses a well-loved formula that helps to soothe and supports joint health.

 - Give him plenty of praise – dogs are stimulated by touch and voice as well as play, so take the time to interact with him in the home or on your walk rather than making him run or jump.